emilioziniades/flatland/README.md

 Now, you should be able to visit `https://localhost:8000` in your browser and see a local instance of Flatland.
 Gatsby features hot reloading, so you can just make changes in the `flatland/app/` directory and view the changes live.

+Go ahead and have a look at the open issues and assign one to yourself.
+Now that you have cloned the repo, try to fix the bug / implement the functionality.

+**NB** The app should succesfully build.
+Run `gatsby build`.
+If there are no errors, commit your changes.
+Create a pull request and link it to the issue that your pull request addresses.

 ## Built with

 - [Gatsby](https://www.gatsbyjs.com/) - Static site generator written in JavaScript, and built using the React framework.